 The MIF, and other aspects of the way self-employed earnings are calculated for UC, potentially present several problems for those who are starting out in business.

-- Because the ‘start-up’ period is set at 12 months, where a business takes longer than 12 months to become profitable, the MIF will distort its results, particularly when combined with the prohibition on carrying forward losses from one assessment period to the next.
+- Because the ‘start-up’ period is set at 12 months, where a business takes longer than 12 months to become profitable, the MIF will distort its results.

 - The above point also applies in any month in which an annual or one-off debt/bill was paid (such as an insurance premium) and deducted from one month’s trading receipts.

-There are three situations in which the MIF does not apply at all:
+There are several situations in which the MIF does not apply at all:

-- where the assessment period in question is in or overlaps with the beginning or end of a start-up period (broadly, the first 12 months of trading, of which a claimant is allowed only one every five years (reg 63)), or
+- where the assessment period in question is in or overlaps with the beginning or end of a start-up period (broadly, the first 12 months of trading, of which a claimant is allowed only one every five years), or

 - where the claimant is not gainfully self-employed

-More information about the Minimum income floor, together with examples, can be found in ADM Chapter H4060.
+More information about the Minimum income floor, together with examples, can be found in ADM Chapter H4090